KrishnaKarunaharan/SearchEngine-CurryBowl/README.md

 ## Cookie Issue

 You may have to enable 3rd party cookies on your browser for this lab to work as intended.

+## Breaker

+You have to do pip install beaker